-If you’re interested I’ve written a script for the entire attraction.
+I’ve written a script/treatment for the entire attraction.
 You can read that here.

 When I started designing the ride I didn’t really have any particular location in mind, though as I’ve continued working on it I’ve felt that the best spot would probably be the United Kingdom pavilion at Epcot.
 It would fit perfectly in the space behind the pavilion and on the site of the Millennium Village building.

 The queue starts outdoors in the U.K. pavilion at Epcot.
 At the back of the current pavilion more London buildings can be found and an alley forms between them.
 Walking through them and past Uncle Albert’s apartment we pass under a bridge of buildings and onto Cherry Tree Lane.
 The idea is that this is a full recreation of the Cherry Tree Lane set as seen in the original movie.
 I’ve always loved that set and pictures of it – always wanted to walk right on it and this satisfies that urge.